Skip to main content

 By Jason Taken · Principal, Jaken Finance Group

-Charleston historic rehab hard money — Board of Architectural Review, CHAP, flood zones, Park Circle vs peninsula.
-Lowcountry investor guide 2026.
+Charleston historic rehab hard money 2026 — BAR timelines, CHAP, flood zones, Park Circle vs peninsula.
+Lowcountry investor guide with funded deal proof.

 Why banks decline Charleston historic acquisitions